Campral Side Effects

-Note: This document contains side effect information about acamprosate.
-Some of the dosage forms listed on this page may not apply to the brand name Campral.
+Note: This page contains information about the side effects of acamprosate.
+Some of the dosage forms included on this document may not apply to the brand name Campral.

-Some side effects of Campral may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Campral may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to acamprosate: oral tablet delayed release, oral tablet enteric coated

 Along with its needed effects, some unwanted effects may be caused by acamprosate (the active ingredient contained in Campral).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking acamprosate:More common

 - Extreme feeling of sadness or emptiness

 - severe depression

 Get emergency help immediately if any of the following symptoms of overdose occur while taking acamprosate: